University Residences – Downtown

-McGill Residences house approximately 2,700 undergraduate students in dormitories, apartments, and shared-facilities houses.
+McGill Residences house approximately 3,000 undergraduate students in dormitories, apartments, and shared-facilities houses.
 McGill's dormitories are primarily for first-year students and feature full meal service.
-McGill's apartment-style residences and shared-facilities houses are mainly for first-year students who desire a more independent residence lifestyle.
+McGill's apartment-style residences and shared-facilities houses are mainly for first-year students who desire a more independent residence experience.

-Trained upper-year student leaders (Floor Fellows) and Academic Staff (Directors) live in all McGill Residences and provide support for the residents.
+Trained upper-year student leaders (Floor Fellows) live in the McGill Residences, providing support, and trained professional, including some live-in staff (Residence Life Managers) provide 24-hour oversight of the residences.
 An elected Residence Council serves as the voice of students.

 McGill has nine dormitory residences:

-Dormitory residents have compulsory meal plans and have access to multiple cafeterias.
+Residents of traditional or hotel-style residences have compulsory meal plans and access to multiple cafeterias.

-Rooms at the Bishop Mountain Residences, University Hall, Prez Rez, and RVC are mostly single occupancy.
-Carrefour Sherbrooke and the New Residence Hall have mostly double rooms.
-Each student gets a bed, desk, desk lamp, chair, dresser, closet, and small fridge (one fridge per double room).
+Rooms in traditional-style residences—the Bishop Mountain Residences, University Hall, and RVC—are mostly single occupancy.
+The hotel-style residences—La Citadelle, Carrefour Sherbrooke and the New Residence Hall—have mostly double rooms.
+Regardless of the residence style, each student gets a bed, desk, desk lamp, chair, dresser, closet, and small fridge (one fridge per double room).

-Solin Hall is a modern, award-winning apartment-style residence that has two-, three- and four-bedroom apartments.
+- Solin Hall is a modern, award-winning apartment-style residence that has two-, three-, and four-bedroom apartments.
 Located four Metro stops west of the main campus, Solin features large common areas (TV and game rooms) as well as a computer lab, and houses mostly first-year students.
-Each apartment has a living room, dining room, kitchen, and bathroom(s), with basic furniture such as stove, fridge, table, chairs, sofa, lamps, and drapes.
+Each apartment has a living room, dining room, kitchen, and bathroom(s), with appliances and basic furniture such as tables, chairs, sofas, lamps, and drapes.
 Bedrooms have a bed, desk, chair, and dresser.
 All apartments and public-area floors are carpeted.
 Shopping areas are within short walking distance.
 Limited indoor parking is available.

-The Greenbriar Apartments residence is located one block from the campus.
-It houses mostly first-year undergraduate students in self-contained studio and double-occupancy, one-bedroom apartments.
+- The Greenbriar Apartments residence is located one block from the campus.
+It houses both upper-year undergraduate and graduate students in self-contained studio and double-occupancy, one-bedroom apartments.
 Apartment kitchens have a stove, fridge, and sink, and bedrooms have a bed, desk, table, chairs, dresser, and blinds.

-Although these residences do not offer full meal plans (Solin Hall residents have a small meal plan included with their lease, from which they can opt out), residents may purchase one from Food and Dining Services for use at the residence cafeterias or elsewhere on campus.
-For more information, see www.mcgill.ca/foodservices/mealplans.
+Although these residences do not require full meal plans, residents may purchase one from Food and Dining Services for use at the residence cafeterias or elsewhere on campus.
+For more information, see mcgill.ca/foodservices/mealplans.

 McGill Residences maintains a number of beautifully renovated older buildings, each housing between 15 and 30 first-year students.
 These shared-facilities houses are located a few blocks from the campus and have both single- and double-occupancy bedrooms with large shared kitchens, bathrooms, and common areas.
 Each bedroom has a desk, chair, bed (some are loft beds), dresser, closet, and blinds.
 Common areas are also fully furnished.

-Although these residences do not include meal plans, residents may purchase one from Food and Dining Services for use at the residence cafeterias or elsewhere on campus.
-For more information, see www.mcgill.ca/foodservices/mealplans.
+Although these residences do not require meal plans, residents are free to purchase one from Food and Dining Services for use at the residence cafeterias or elsewhere on campus.
+For more information, see mcgill.ca/foodservices/mealplans.